 .
-This is primarily due to the age that we live in.
+This is primarily due to the times in which we live.
 This is the digital age.
 An age where children are exposed to all forms of technology from the time they are born.
-Unlike previous generations where the use of technology was a learned behavior, this generation of children are able to use technology instinctively.
+Unlike previous generations, where the use of technology was a learned behavior, this generation of children is able to use technology instinctively.
 There are many terrific interactive social studies websites that will resonate with children of this generation.
-Here we explore five interactive social studies websites that actively engage students across the social studies genre including geography, history, map skills, etc.
+Here, we explore five interactive social studies websites that actively engage students across the social studies genre including geography, history, map skills, etc.

 This downloadable program allows users to travel virtually anywhere in the world via the Internet.
-It is amazing to think that a person living in New York can travel to Arizona
+It is astounding to think that a person living in New York can travel to Arizona

 to see the majestic Grand Canyon or to Paris to visit the Eiffel Tower with the simple click of a mouse.
 The 3D satellite imagery associated with this program is outstanding.
-Users can visit virtually any place near or far at anytime through this program.
+Users can visit virtually any place near or far at any time through this program.
 Want to visit Easter Island?
 You can be there in seconds.
-The program offers tutorials for users, but the features are very easy to use and applicable to students from 1st grade and up.
+The program offers tutorials for users, but the features are remarkably easy to use and applicable to students from 1st grade and up.

 A comprehensive collection of historical data of United States history.
 This site has it all and includes online textbook, interactive learning modules, timelines, flash movies, virtual exhibits, etc. This site is dedicated to using technology to enhance learning.
 This site would be beneficial for students in 3rd grade and up.
 There is so much information on this website that users could spend hours upon hours and never read the same piece or to do the same activity twice.

-This is a fun and engaging website designed for students grades 3-6, but older students would likely benefit from the activities as well.
+This is a fun and engaging website designed for students grades 3-6, but older students would also benefit from the activities.
 This site has over 50 interactive social studies activities and games over topics such as geography, current events, ancient civilizations, the environment, U.S. history, & U.S. government.
 This terrific collection will have users actively engaged in learning key social studies concepts and having fun too.